DFE-Digital/improving-children-and-family-services-through-digital-technology/content/information-sharing.md

 * collect and process personal information in a way that’s secure
 * work with business and information risk teams, for example, senior information risk owners, to make sure the service meets security requirements without putting delivery at risk
 * carry out appropriate vulnerability and penetration testing

+$CTA
+Detailed guidance is available on [Vulnerability and penetration testing in the GDS service manual](https://www.gov.uk/service-manual/technology/vulnerability-and-penetration-testing).
+$CTA

 ## Supporting interoperability